Refactorio/RedMew/map_gen/Diggy/Readme.md

 Download the zip file from https://github.com/Valansch/RedMew/archive/develop.zip

 ##### Step 2
+- **Windows**: extract the the zip file into `%appdata%\Factorio\Scenarios\Diggy`
+- **Linux**: extract the the zip file into `~/Library/Application Support/factorio/Scenarios/Diggy`
-On Windows: extract the the zip file into `%appdata%\Factorio\Scenarios\Diggy`, make sure it's called Diggy and there's a `control.lua` in the root of that directory.
+- **MacOS**: extract the the zip file into `~/.factorio/Scenarios/Diggy`

+Make sure it's called Diggy and there's a `control.lua` in the root of that directory.

+> _Note_: these locations are based on the default configuration [defined by factorio](https://wiki.factorio.com/Application_directory).
+If your installation is not default, you have to find your scenarios directory in another way.

 ##### Step 3
 Open `map_layout.lua` in that directory and look for `--require "map_gen.combined.diggy"`.